Corporations and Foundations

 Recent grants and awards

-- Assistant Professor of Mathematics, Maksym Fedorchuk, has been awarded a prestigious Sloan Research Fellowship from The Alfred P. Sloan Foundation.
-This marks the third Sloan Fellowship for the mathematics department in the last two years.
-In 2013, assistant professors Joshua E. Greene and David Treumann were selected.
+- Assistant Professor of Mathematics, David Geraghty, has been awarded a prestigious Sloan Research Fellowship from The Alfred P. Sloan Foundation.
+This marks the fourth Sloan Fellowship for the Mathematics Department in the last three years, including those awarded to Maksym Fedorchuk, Joshua Greene, and David Treumann.

 - The New York-based Price Family Foundation, Inc. has awarded the Keys to Inclusive Leadership in Nursing (KILN) program at the Connell School of Nursing a grant of over $500,000 to recruit and prepare students that are traditionally underrepresented in the profession to become future nurse leaders.